MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/syntax-conventions.md

 ### Examples of syntax conventions

-The following examples show the syntax and a potential usage based on that syntax for a KQL scalar function and tabular operator.
+The following examples show the syntax and an example usage for a KQL scalar function and tabular operator.

 #### Scalar function